GiulioPettenuzzo/LeetCode/README.md

 Functional Requirements:

-• Allow all users to register to the web site;
+• Allow all users to register to the web site; \n
 • Allow each registered user to log-in to the web site;
 • Allow each registered user to log-out to the web site;
 • Allow all users to see the list of the problems;